second-state/SewUp/README.md

 ```

 Run `cargo build --release --target=wasm32-unknown-unknown`, then the contract will build in `target/wasm32-unknown-unknown/release/*.wasm`
+Besides, you can run deploy the ewasm contract on [WasmEdge](https://github.com/WasmEdge/WasmEdge) and run tests on it with `cargo test`.
-Besides, you also can easily run test with debug message `cargo test -- --nocapture`, the ewasm contract automatically test with [WasmEdge](https://github.com/WasmEdge/WasmEdge).
+Furthermore, you can debug your ewasm contract with debug macro `sewup::ewasm_dbg!`, and run the contract with message output by `cargo test -- --nocapture`.
-Furthermore, you can learn more from other examples in the [example](./examples/) folder.
+To learn more about the usage, you check out the examples in the [example](./examples/) folder.

 ## Development
 The workspace have several project, the contract project should build with target